bionicop/Digital-Garden/Sem_4/Software_Engineering/Classes_Notes/Module_1/Software_Engineering.md

 			- All the *analysed requirments are documented* in **Software Requirments Specification** (*SRS*) documents.
 			- It _serves as a contract b/w developers & customers_.
 - #### **Design:**
-	- Here, the main goal is to *convert SRS into format which can be implemented in programming language*.
+	- Here, the main goal is to *convert SRS into format which can be implemented in a programming language*.
 - #### **Coding & Unit Testing:**
 	- Here, design is *converted into source code*.
 	- Unit testing is *aimed to check whether everything is working properly or not*.
 - #### **Integration & System Testing:**
-	- Differnet *modules when completed* are **integrated and unit tested**.
+	- Differnet *modules when completed,* are **integrated and unit tested**.
 Integration *takes place in a number of steps*, and during each step, *previously planned modules are integrated* and a *resultant system is obtained*, *which is then tested*.
-And in the end a *full working system is aquired*.
+And in the end, a *full working system is aquired*.
 	- ##### Three Types of Testing:
 		- ###### **Alpha Testing**
 			- Performed by the development team.
 		- ###### **Beta Testing**
-			- Performed by selected sutomers.
+			- Performed by selected customers.
 		- ###### **Acceptance Testing**
 			- Customers perform this in order to decide whether to accept or reject the software.
 - #### **Maintainance:**
 	- Most important phase of Software life cycle.
-	- Majority of effort is spent in this phase.
+Majority of effort is spent in this phase.
 	- ##### Three Types:
 		- ###### **Corrective Maintainance**
-			- To correct errors that were not discovered during devlopment phase.
+			- To correct errors that were not discovered during the devlopment phase.
 		- ###### **Perfective Maintainance**
 			- To enhance the software based on customer requirments.
 		- ###### **Adaptive Maintainance**
-			- To keep the software functioning on any new platform/os.
+			- To keep the software functioning on any new platform/OS.

 ### **Advantages & Disadvantages of Classical Waterfall**